consp1racy/material-navigation-drawer/README.md

 - Fixed NPE on inflating fragment
 - Dropped appcompat-v7 dependency
-- Introduced pinned navigation list section
+- *NEW!* Introduced pinned navigation list section
 - Updated sample project
 - Minor API changes
 - Navigation list no longer sets its width automatically to allow more control to developer